KLEC 261 / EU Regulation

 per passenger, KLM Royal Dutch Airlines claims

-How KLM Royal Dutch Airlines Resists Claims
+Common Challenges With KLM Royal Dutch Airlines Claims

-KLM's initial rejection rate is relatively low — approximately 30% of claims.
 They are generally cooperative on valid claims and often pay without requiring ADR escalation.

 Common rejection wording includes 'ATC restrictions at Schiphol' and 'weather conditions' — we verify these claims against actual data.